-Are you selling a Jersey business or company?
+Are you selling or buying a Jersey business or company?

 If so, it is important you obtain the right advice from experienced Jersey legal advisers to protect your assets.
 You need to consider, at the very least, the following important issues.